 When compared to the sRGB color space, the Display P3 color mode has an average Delta E of 1.86 and a maximum of 4.44 due to the increased saturation.

 To get rid of the over-saturation in color-managed applications, you can apply the provided BenQ PD3220U Display P3 ICC profile, in which case the average Delta E is reduced to 0.95 and the maximum to 2.7 – in accordance with BenQ’s specified Delta E ≤ 3 factory calibration.

-By default, the brightness is set to 100/100, resulting in 230-nits, which is more than bright enough under normal lighting conditions, especially after considering that most colorists work in a light-controlled environment.
+The monitor can reach up to 274-nits, which is more than bright enough under normal lighting conditions, especially after considering that most colorists work in a light-controlled environment.
 The minimum brightness in this mode is just 27-nits, so the BenQ PD3220U is suitable for work in particularly dim rooms.

 While BenQ specifies a static contrast ratio of 1,000:1, the panel is rated at 1,300:1.
 In this color mode, the monitor has a contrast ratio of 919:1 due to the applied ‘BenQ Uniformity Technology.’

 This feature improves brightness and color temperature uniformity across the screen but sacrifices a bit of brightness and contrast.
 However, note that there is no way to manually enable this feature, it’s just applied to the sRGB and Display P3 color modes.
 You can disable it in the service menu, but you can’t enable it for other modes.